BismaBRJ/countmmproofs/README.md

     The program will then estimate the number of proofs in that file and then print out the result.

-    **Fun fact:** you can actually use it on (ASCII) text files of oher formats too!
+    **Fun fact:** you can actually use it on (ASCII) text files of other formats too!
 For example, (especially if you just want to test this thing out and you don't have a Metamath database yet) you could run

     ```
     ./countmmproofs smalltest.txt